MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1610.md

 ## Checklist

 **Ensure that all sites run a supported version of System Center Configuration Manager:**
-Before you start the installation of update 1610, each site in the hierarchy must be runing the same version of System Center Configuration Manager: either version 1511, 1602, or 1606.
+Before you start the installation of update 1610, each site in the hierarchy must be running the same version of System Center Configuration Manager: either version 1511, 1602, or 1606.

 **Review the status of your Software Assurance or equivalent subscription rights:**
 You must have an active Software Assurance (SA) agreement to install update 1610.
 When you install version 1610, you will have the option on the **Licensing** tab to confirm your **Software Assurance expiration date**.